OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 for that the code for workflow steps are to be written in self-contained and well tested packages that can later be imported into a workflow codebase.
-We have successfully utilized the approach in the development of four production workflows.
+We have successfully utilized the approach in the development of five production workflows.
 Not only can we reuse packages across multiple workflows with code residing in different repositories, but also make it possible for anyone in the bioinformatics community to reuse them as part of their own workflows.
 This would ultimately allow ARGO workflows to be developed collaboratively by its members from